kubevirt/user-guide/vm-creation.md

 > Note: Currently there isno offline documentation of the VM API.

-A VM object is also called the _VM API_, as the object is used to define a virtual machine.
+A VM API is also called a VM object, because the object is used to define a virtual machine.

 Here is an example of a VM object: